torrentails/RenPy-Script-Builder/README.md

 Special Characters
 ------------------

-The interpreter respects a few special characters from Ren'py:
+The interpreter respects a few special characters from Ren'Py:

-+ `$` placed at the beginning of a line, treats that line a python line just as Ren'py does and simply copies the line directly to the output.
++ `$` placed at the beginning of a line, treats that line a python line just as Ren'Py does and simply copies the line directly to the output.
 + `#` begins a comment and is ignored during parsing.
   You can force the interpreter to copy comments to the output by setting `copy_comments` to `True` By default, a line starting with `##` _will_ be copied over, regardless of the `copy_comments` setting.